 Recently her mother told us: “Lucy is the biggest formula 1 fan and loves Lewis Hamilton, she went to Silverstone this weekend and when the race had finished Lucy drove all the way around the track.”

 The £17,900 grant for the chair is the largest ever made by the Foundation and the trustees were able to agree this unusually high level of grant following a fantastic level of fund raising this year.
 They were hugely moved by Lucy’s story and the difference that the chair could make to her life.
-Lucy had trialled a similar chair for a week at school and both health and educational professionals could see the positive impact it had on her learning, confidence and wellbeing.
+Lucy had trialed a similar chair for a week at school and both health and educational professionals could see the positive impact it had on her learning, confidence and wellbeing.

 Lucy is a bright child who attends a mainstream school with an attached therapy centre and uses a look2talk book to communicate.